Are we being overly optimistic about optimism?

-With a few notable exceptions (for example in The Guardian and on the NHS website), reporting on this study has been wholly uncritical, leading with headline findings such as optimistic people having between 11-15% longer lifespans and also being more likely to live until 85.
+With a few notable exceptions (for example in The Guardian), reporting on this study has been wholly uncritical, leading with headline findings such as optimistic people having between 11-15% longer lifespans and also being more likely to live until 85.

 However, the findings of this study need to be taken with a pinch of salt for a whole host of reasons.